 Joint replacement surgery is not a scary ordeal.
 But just as there are risks involved with any surgical procedure, there are risks involved with joint replacement surgery.

 Most surgeries go well, without any complications.
 But you should know - infection and blood clots are two serious complications that concern us greatly.
 To avoid these complications, we use antibiotics and blood thinners respectively.
 We also take special precautions in the operating room to reduce risk of infections.

 One of the best ways to reduce your risks is to choose an experienced surgeon!
-Over the past 25+ years, Dr. Zehr has performed more than 5,000 complex joint revision surgeries.
-The Zehr Center team has developed educational materials to guide you every step along the way
+Over the past 30+ years, Dr. Zehr has performed more than 8,000 complex joint revision surgeries.
+The

-Arthritis includes more than 100 different rheumatic diseases and conditions, but the most common is osteoarthritis, affecting more than 75% of people over the age of 55.
+Osteoarthritis is the most common of the more than 100 different rheumatic diseases and conditions known as arthritis.
+Osteoarthritis affects more than 75% of people over the age of 55.
 "Osteoarthritis is a huge public health problem that's going to grow considerably in the next 20 years," predicts rheumatologist Patience White, a spokesperson for the Arthritis Foundation.
 Almost 54 million Americans say they have been diagnosed with arthritis.
 By 2030, the number is expected to grow to 67 million.
 Obesity, lack of physical activity, injuries, and the aging population are all factors contributing to this unprecedented growth.

 You have over 600 muscles in your body.
 These muscles control everything you do, from breathing to putting food in your mouth to swallowing.
 To move your muscles, your brain sends signals to the voluntary muscles and coordinates the movements that you want.
 The voluntary muscles contract as they're being used and they become tighter.
 The muscles then relax when the movement is complete.
 When the contraction/relaxation cycles are done repeatedly, as in exercising, the fibers become stronger and the muscles get larger and stronger.